Epicenter (horse): Background

 Epicenter was bred in Kentucky by Westwind Farms.
 He was sired by Not This Time, a graded stakes winner who finished second in the 2016 Breeders' Cup Juvenile before his career has cut short by injury.
-His dam, Silent Candy, is a stakes-winning daughter of Giant's Causeway.
-Not This Time stands at Taylor Made Stallions in Kentucky for US$75,000 service fee.
+His dam, Silent Candy, is a stakes-winning daughter of Candy Ride.
+In 2022 Not This Time stood at Taylor Made Stallions in Kentucky for US$75,000 service fee.

 Epicenter was sold at the 2020 Keeneland September Yearling Sale for $260,000 to Winchell Thoroughbreds, owned by Ron Winchell.
 He is trained by Hall of Famer Steve Asmussen.
 Winchell and Asmussen had previously combined forces with champions Untapable and Gun Runner.

 Racing career

 2021: two-year-old season

 Epicenter made his first start on September 18, 2021, in a maiden special weight race at Churchill Downs over seven furlongs.
 He went to the early lead, setting fast opening fractions of 22.37 seconds for the first quarter-mile and 45.72 for the half.
 However, he tired in the stretch and finished sixth.
 He returned on November 13 in another maiden special weight at Churchill Downs, this time at a distance of one mile.
 He vied for the earlier lead with Surfer Dude, then kicked clear in the stretch to win by 3 1/2 lengths.

-Epicenter made his final start of the year on December 26 in the newly-created Gun Runner Stakes, an early prep race on the Road to the Kentucky Derby over 1 1/16 miles at Fair Grounds Race Course in Louisiana.
-He pressed the early pace while racing two-wide, then moved to the lead at the top of the stretch and won handily by 6 1/2 lengths.
+Epicenter made his final start of the year on December 26 in the newly created Gun Runner Stakes, an early prep race on the Road to the Kentucky Derby over 1 1/16 miles at Fair Grounds Race Course in Louisiana.
+He pressed the early pace while racing two wide, then moved to the lead at the top of the stretch and won by 6 1/2 lengths.

 "To be able to win the inaugural running of the Gun Runner today is special for us," said Scott Blasi, Asmussen's assistant trainer.
 "Gun Runner had his start and a number of breakout performances here at the Fair Grounds, and to see what he has done in the stallion barn has been historical.
 He's the leading two-year-old stallion in the world.
 To be able to win this race for the Winchell family is very special."